Matze997/Create-Railways-Refuelled/README.md

 # Create-Railways-Refuelled
 A really simple collection of datapacks which allow other fuels to be used in Steam N' Rails

-# Crafts & Additions
+# Ad Astra

-This branch adds _'createaddition:seed_oil'_
+This branch adds _'ad_astra:fuel'_

-Default Fuel Ticks: 100
+Default Fuel Ticks: 1000